Soundscapes for Web Games: The Layer Beneath Your SFX - Part 1

 Part 1 of 2.
 Part 2 is the Howler implementation: a ~150-line engine, a six-function bus adapter, and host bindings for React, Phaser, and three.js.

-I’ve always had opinions about how web games sound.
-I think most game devs do, but we mostly keep them to ourselves because audio is the part of the stack nobody owns.
-So here’s mine: most web games sound flat, and it’s not because the samples are bad.
+Most web games sound flat, and it isn’t because the samples are bad.
 It’s because the game treats audio as event SFX.
 A footstep here, a click there, a music loop in the background.
 The space between those events is silent, and silence is what makes a room feel empty before anything happens.

 The fix is a layer underneath the events.
 I call it a Soundscape, and it’s what tells your ear “you are somewhere” before a single thing is interacted with.